harness/developer-hub/docs/code-repository/pipelines/webhooks.md

 ---
 title: Configure webhooks
-description: Configure webhooks to get notified about Git events in your Code repositories.
+description: Use webhooks to automatically trigger pipelines from Git events.
 sidebar_position: 20
 ---

-Webhooks send data to HTTP endpoints when Git events occur in your Harness Code repositories, such as opened pull requests, new branches, and more.
+Use webhooks to automatically trigger pipelines when certain Git events occur in your Harness Code repositories.

 ## Create a webhook